Selling online: OpenCart vs WooCommerce, which is better?

 With a decent following in New Zealand, OpenCart sites allow people to sell their products online and get a store up and running quickly.
+In the case of OpenCart vs WooCommerce, both have strong cases.
 OpenCart makes the straightforward claim their product is, “Simple to Start.
 Easy to run.”
 But does this eCommerce platform leave your cart open to sales, or close you off from potential customers?

 Currently, OpenCart’s biggest rival is WooCommerce.
 WooCommerce is a plugin (a piece of software that adds extra features to a website) for WordPress that allows any WordPress site to transform into an eCommerce website.

 When OpenCart and WooCommerce are put through the gauntlet, which eCommerce platform will get stuck in a rut and which can handle bigger challenges and emerge victorious?

 OpenCart aims to keep things straightforward and claims to make it easy for you to set up a store.
 But the main draw?
 It’s free… Well, to a certain extent.
 Added functionality like tracking abandoned carts for remarketing comes with a cost through plugins.
 Some themes are also paid as premium options.
 Even still, OpenCart is perhaps the cheapest eCommerce platform on the market to get a basic shop up and running.

 However, that free price comes with some costs.
 Customisation is difficult and although the software is Open Source–The code is freely available to edit–actually making those changes and getting the look, feel, and design you want can require some serious coding skills.
 You’ll still need to sort out hosting yourself as well as do website maintenance on your own.

 Some other features of OpenCart include: